pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 ## <a id="configuration"></a> Configure

-These steps describe an example configuration that uses GitHub:
+The following steps describe an example configuration that uses GitHub:

 1. Create an OAuth App in GitHub based on the configuration described in this [Backstage documentation](https://backstage.io/docs/auth/github/provider).